PowerBiDevCamp/App-Owns-Data-Starter-Kit/README.md

 ### Create and Edit Reports using AppOwnsDataClient

-## Monitoring Usages and Report Performance using Activity Log
+## Use the Activity Log to monitor usage and report performance

 ### Inspect the Usage Data in AppOwnsDataDB